lime-upc/lime/backend/README.md

 How to run it:
 1. Make sure that Backend and Kafka are running
 2. Make sure that you created fake users with Fake Users Creator
-3. Run `node locationSimulator.js`
+3. Run `npm run simulator`

 How to configure it:
 * Configure connection options in config.js
-* Configure update frequency, walk speed, stops and other parameters in locationSimulator.js
+* Configure update frequency, walk speed, stops and other parameters in main.js

 How to add paths:
 1. Go to https://www.gpsies.com, register and create a walking route.